National Disability Advocacy Program (NDAP)

 - from Aboriginal and Torres Strait Islander backgrounds.

-Further information about NDAP can be obtained by viewing the DVD – National Disability Advocacy Program, Advocacy for people with disability or by contacting the Department via:
+Further information about NDAP can be obtained by viewing the video – National Disability Advocacy Program, Advocacy for people with disability or by contacting the Department via:

 Tuggeranong Office Park, Box 7576